inductiva/inductiva/tutorials/simulators/OpenFASTAdvanced.md

 So, if that is the case, why would you even bother using Inductiva to run your OpenFast simulation?
-What advantage could you possibly have if you decied to send your OpenFast simulation to a cloud machine using Inductiva?
+What advantage could you possibly have if you decide to send your OpenFast simulation to a cloud machine using Inductiva?

 And the answer is: **hundreds of advantages!**